sylvainhalle/PaperShell/Readme.md

 4. To compile, use `make all`.
 To remove temporary files, use `make clean`.
    The Makefile has a very comprehensive list of other useful features.
 To read them, run `make help`.

+5. To spell check, type `./aspell-check.sh` (in Linux) or `aspell-check.bat` (in Windows) from the project's top folder.
+Any additions to the personal dictionary will be reflected in changes to files `.aspell.en.prepl` and `.aspell.en.pws`, which are versioned with the rest of the project.
+See the file `aspell-check.readme` for instructions.

 Extras
 ------